The Diabetic diet: what to drink

 What we drink is linked to Diabetes

-We understand that it’s not easy to sacrifice some of your favourite meals and drinks, but it rewards you with a longer healthier life.
+It’s not easy to sacrifice some of your favourite meals and drinks, but your reward lies in a longer, healthier life.
 This article will help you think more critically about your choices of thirst-quenching beverages.

 A guide from doctors

-While type 1 diabetes is not preventable, you can take steps to reduce the more common type 2 by moderating sugar intake.
-The daily recommended sugar intake for diabetics is 25g or less.
+While Type 1 Diabetes is not preventable, you can take steps to reduce the more common Type 2 Diabetes by moderating your sugar intake.
+The daily recommended sugar intake for Diabetics is 25g or less.
 There are 39g of total sugar (approximately 9tsp) in just one can of soda.

 Soda also reduces your ability to control blood glucose, according to research completed in 2017.
 Switching to artificial sweeteners or diet soda with sugar alternatives doesn’t help either.
-Findings have produced a variety of conclusions, however there is evidence to support the damaging effects of artificial sweeteners on the human body too.
+Findings have produced a variety of conclusions.
+There is, however, evidence to support the damaging effects of artificial sweeteners on the human body too.